Hamsik2rang/Graphics_Training/README.md

 # Computer Graphics Training

-This Repository is space that be posted practice codes for [Hong Jeong Mo's Computer Graphics](https://honglab.teachable.com/).
+This Repository is space that be posted practice codes for [Jeong-Mo Hong's Computer Graphics](https://honglab.teachable.com/).

 written by C++